mohammadtawfik/aerolearn_ai/docs/architecture/health_monitoring_protocol.md

 - `/tests/unit/core/monitoring/test_integration_monitor.py`
 - `/tests/unit/core/monitoring/test_integration_point_registry.py`

+**UPDATE Day25:** Reliability and Self-Healing Protocol has been added and fully test-verified.
+The ReliabilityManager and RecoveryManager APIs have been implemented and validated according to the protocol specifications.
+The integration between these components and the existing monitoring infrastructure has been tested in:
+- `/tests/integration/monitoring/test_reliability_and_selfhealing.py`

-**This documentation reflects the canonical reference as implemented and tested in Day 24 sessions.
+**This documentation reflects the canonical reference as implemented and tested in Day 25 sessions.
 For any future changes, update both the test suite and this protocol document together, in accordance with strict TDD and protocol-driven practices.**